Paddy field: Sri Lanka

 Sri Lankan paddy cultivation history dates back to more than 2000 years ago.
 The historical reports say that Sri Lanka is regarded as the "paddy store of the east" because it produced an excessive quantity of rice.
 Paddy cultivation can be found all over the island and a considerable amount of land is allocated for it.
 Both upcountry and low country wetlands use paddy cultivation.
 The majority of paddy land is in the dry zone, and it uses special irrigation systems for cultivation.
 The water storing tank called "Wewa" facilitates a supply of water to paddy lands in the cultivation period.
 Agriculture in Sri Lanka mainly depends on rice production.
 Sri Lanka sometimes exports rice to its neighboring countries.
 Around 1.5 million hectares of land are cultivated in Sri Lanka for paddy in 2008/2009 maha: 64% of which is cultivated during the dry season and 35% cultivated during the wet season.
 Around 879,000 farmer families are engaged in paddy cultivation in Sri Lanka.
 They make up 20% of the country's population and 32% of the employment.

 Thailand

 Rice production in Thailand represents a significant portion of the Thai economy.
 It uses over half of the farmable land area and labor force in Thailand.

 Thailand has a strong tradition of rice production.
 It has the fifth-largest amount of land used for rice cultivation in the world and is the world's largest exporter of rice.
 Thailand has plans to further increase its land available for rice production, with a goal of adding 500,000 hectares to the 9.2 million hectares of rice-growing areas already cultivated.
 The Thai Ministry of Agriculture expected rice production to yield around 30 million tons of rice for 2008.
-The most produced strain of rice in Thailand is jasmine rice, which has a significantly lower yield rate than other types of rice, but also normally fetches more than double the price of other strains in a global market.
+The most produced strain of rice in Thailand is jasmine rice, which has a significantly lower yield rate than other types of rice, but normally fetches more than double the price of other strains in a global market.